-Care, caution, experience and driving skill are the best precautions against the hazard of ATV operation.
+Care, caution, experience and driving skill are the best precautions against the hazards of vehicle operation.

-Whenever there is the slightest doubt that the vehicle can safely negotiate an obstacle of a particular piece of terrain, always choose an alternate route.
+Whenever there is the slightest doubt that the vehicle can safely negotiate an obstacle or a particular piece of terrain, always choose an alternate route.

 In off-road operation, power and traction, not speed, are important.
-Never drive faster than visibility and your own ability to select a safe route permits.
+Never drive faster than visibility and your own ability to select a safe route permit.

-Constantly watch the terrain ahead for sudden changes in slopes or obstacles, such as rocks or stumps, that may cause loss of stability, resulting in tip-over or roll-over.
+Constantly watch the terrain ahead for sudden changes in slopes or obstacles, such as rocks or stumps, that may cause loss of stability, resulting in tipover or rollover.